No matter whether you’re building or scaling your sales team and business, a structured approach to sales training is a must.

 Not every salesperson is the same.

-Everybody has a set of unique talents and skills, and that’s the reason why sales reps incline towards a particular sales approach.
+Everybody has a set of unique talents and skills, and that’s the reason why sales reps incline toward a particular sales approach.

 Encourage them to team up with other sales reps who specialize in a different field so that they can support each other, collaborate, and benefit from cross-training.